 The English Program in Korea — EPIK — is an exciting opportunity to travel and teach abroad in a country of varied natural beauty and intrigue while gaining professional teaching experience and earning a lucrative salary.

 The EPIK Program with the University of Toronto's TEFL Certification

 Become a leading candidate for the EPIK program and earn a higher salary through the University of Toronto’s TEFL Online certification program.
-TEFL Online is a 100 hour online course that provides prospective EPIK teachers with the skills and knowledge to teach in the Korean Public School system.
+TEFL Online offers 100, 120, and 150-hour online courses that provide prospective EPIK teachers with the skills and knowledge to teach in the Korean Public School system.

 Teaching at Public Schools in Korea - EPIK

 Teach Away Inc. is an official recruitment provider for the Korean National Institute for International Education Development (NIIED).
 Teach Away works with the Ministries of Education in Korea to place English Language Instructors (ELIs) in teaching jobs at public schools in Korea through the world-renowned EPIK program.
 The EPIK program offers teachers a unique experience by allowing them to share their culture and knowledge with students while gaining experience teaching ESL in public schools across Korea.